Dirk Kuyt: 2014 World Cup

 After Bert van Marwijk resigned as manager of the Netherlands in June 2012, Kuyt was made vice-captain behind Wesley Sneijder by new coach Louis van Gaal.
 Despite being vice-captain, he did not feature in any games until the match against Andorra on 12 October replacing Jermain Lens as a substitute in the 71st minute.
 After Kevin Strootman was substituted off four minutes later, Kuyt took the captain's armband.
 On 14 November, he played the full 90 minutes in a friendly against Germany as a striker, wearing the captain's armband.

 Kuyt won his 100th cap in the Netherlands' round of 16 victory over Mexico on 29 June 2014, making him only the seventh Dutch player to play 100 matches.
 He was selected to start the match in an unfamiliar left wing-back role by Van Gaal, who also positioned the 33-year-old at wingback and centre forward during the course of the match.

 In the quarter-final, Kuyt scored the Netherlands' final kick in a 4–3 penalty shootout win over Costa Rica.
 In the semi-final, Kuyt scored the Netherlands' fourth kick in a penalty shootout against Argentina, but the Oranje went on to lose the shootout 4–2.
 In the third place play-off, Kuyt made his last international appearance in a 3–0 victory over Brazil, playing the full 90 minutes in the right wing-back position.

 Kuyt retired from international football on 3 October 2014.
 "I want to be important to the Netherlands team, but the coach explained to me that he no longer has the role for me that I would prefer," Kuyt said on the Dutch FA website, knvb.de.
 "I'm 34 years old, then you should be honest to yourself.
 I didn't quite fancy investing a lot of energy in the Oranje for another two years without getting to play much.
 I look back with great pride on 10 wonderful years with the Dutch national team."

 Managerial career

 On 2 June 2022, ADO Den Haag presented Kuyt as their new head coach, with him signing a one-year contract.
 He was fired on 24 November 2022, after disappointing results which saw the team sitting in 17th after 16 matches.

+On 28 December 2023, Kuyt was appointed as manager of Challenger Pro League (Belgian second division) club Beerschot, signing a contract until the end of the 2023–24 season.

+Beerschot clinched promotion to the top division of the Belgian Pro League on 7 April 2024, seeing the Dutch international guide the Antwerp club to the top flight in his first season in charge and champions of Challenger Pro League in 2023–24.
+However, the club finished last in the following season to be relegated back to the second division.
+On 20 June 2025, he departed the club.

+On 27 June 2025, Kuyt became the head coach of Dutch side FC Dordrecht by signing a one-year contract.